-Thank you for visiting the English Department of the UW Colleges, which spans all thirteen Colleges and the UWC Online program.
+Thank you for visiting the English Department of the UW Colleges, which is represented on every local campus and on UW Colleges Online.

 Engaging in the study of English means students will develop their ability to write clearly and persuasively, to read critically, to develop interpretations of imaginative texts, to analyze and make arguments, and build their knowledge of classic and contemporary examples of literary excellence.
 Whether pursuing English studies at the first-year or more advanced level, students will encounter new texts, pose and consider abiding questions about human experience, and develop critical reading and writing skills that will serve them in their future studies and into their lives outside the classroom.